Skip to Main Content

 Before you start

-Students, please first confirm with your professor that using ChatGPT or other content produced by generative artificial intelligence (AI) is acceptable before citing it.
-Your professor may also have a specific way they would like you to reference ChatGPT.
+Students, please first confirm with your professor that using content produced by a generative artificial intelligence (AI) tool is acceptable before citing it.
+Your professor may also have a specific way they would like you to reference output from generative AI.

 • Save a transcript of your chat.
 Make it available to or retrievable by your reader, possibly by including it as an appendix to your work or as an online supplement.

-• Describe the prompt that generated the specific ChatGPT or Bard response.
+• Describe the prompt that generated the specific response.

 • Acknowledge how you used the tool.
 You can do this even if you only use generative AI to plan your paper or generate ideas and don't include any of its generated content.